Lughaidh-w/Data-Analysis-Portfolio/README.md

   - Unsupervised Learning
   - Time-Series Analysis
 - Other Projects
+- Eduction
+- Links

 ## Portfolio Projects
 These projects cover a variety of topics in data science.
-They are organised somewhat by their machine learning goals, but most are end-to-end projects with extensive data wrangling and feature engineering.
+They are organised somewhat by their machine learning goals, but most are end-to-end projects with extensive data wrangling, feature engineering and visualisation.

 ### Machine Learning | Supervised Learning